-Linda Forst

-206-546-4781 Iforst@shoreline.edu Rm 5378 www.facebook.com/ShorelineCriminalJustice NOTE: Credit may be awarded by the CJ advisory for police academy or in-service police training.

-AAAS DEGREE (90 CREDITS)

-Note: Every effort has been made to ensure the accuracy of the information in this publication.
+The Criminal Justice Associate in Applied Arts and Sciences degree is designed to prepare students for careers in law enforcement, corrections, private security as well as some legal/paralegal positions.
+Shoreline Community College works closely with local advisory committees and industry professionals to ensure students receive the knowledge and skills currently in demand by employers in the field.
+Students interested in pursuing a four-year baccalaureate degree in Criminal Justice should follow the Criminal Justice AA-DTA transfer degree planning guide.
+NOTE: Credit may be awarded by the CJ advisory for police academy or in-service police training.
+AAAS Degree (90 Credits) Note: Every effort has been made to ensure the accuracy of the information in this publication.
 However, the information is subject to change without notice and final career decisions are the responsibility of the student.

-PROGRAM INFORMATION:
+Program Prerequisites: